rsvim/rsvim.github.io/docs/api/00__web/classes/TextDecoder.md

 #### Throws

 Throws [TypeError](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/TypeError) if encoding is not a string or options is invalid.
-Throw [RangeError](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/RangeError) if encoding is invalid or not support.
+Throw [RangeError](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/RangeError) if encoding is unknown or not support.

 ## Accessors